murtio/cnn-jewelry-products/README.md

 ### Acknowledgment

 This project was submitted as part of the requirements of the General Assembly Data Science immersive course.
 For 3 months I have been surrounded by energetic inspiring colleagues and instructors.
 I have learned a lot, and most importantly, I have gained life-time friendship.
-MiSK foundation has been generous to award us this fellowship, and we hope that we met their trust.
-I would like to thank all General Assembly staff, specially (in alphabetical order): Andrew, Esraa, Khaled8, and Spencer; without you we would be still just a simple linear model!
+I would like to thank all General Assembly staff, specially (in alphabetical order): Andrew, Esraa, Khaled, and Spencer; without you we would be still just a simple linear model!
 Thanks a lot.